 Dates & Prices

-D) Meals as itinerary (B=Breakfast, L=Lunch, D= Evening Meal).
+B) Meals as per the itinerary (B=Breakfast, L=Lunch, D=Dinner)

 What's not Included